-For accounts already held with retail bank licensees for clubs and societies registered with GOYS (i.e. before the application of the regulation in this Section), the bank is requested to provide details of such accounts to GOYS (by reference to account name, relevant society, date opened and type of account) as soon as possible.
+For accounts already held with retail bank licensees for clubs and societies registered with GOYS (i.e. before the application of the Rule in this Section), the bank is requested to provide details of such accounts to GOYS (by reference to account name, relevant society, date opened and type of account) as soon as possible.
 If appropriate, GOYS will contact the relevant club or society in writing (with a copy to the bank) with instructions (e.g. to close the account) regarding such account.

-MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer account services and charges
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer A ccount S ervices and C harges

-BC-4.5 Current accounts
+BC-4.5 Current Accounts

-Retail bank licensees levying fees on their low-balance customer current accounts are required by the Central Bank to apply such fees to average balances when these fall below a prescribed level during a specified period.
+Retail bank licensees levying fees on their low-balance customer current accounts are required by the CBB to apply such fees to average balances when these fall below a prescribed level during a specified period.